samuelvenable/samuelvenable/README.md

 - I enjoy developing cross-platform desktop-targeted extensions for [GameMaker](https://gamemaker.io) in mostly C++.
 - I maintain my own game engine, named [STIGMA](https://github.com/samuelvenable/stigma-dev), (the name of the software is an inside-joke).
 - I love the [FreeBSD](https://freebsd.org) project and the community surrounding it in their lovely [Discord](https://discord.com) server.
-- Very occasionally I dabble with game development, (used to be my passion).
+- Very occasionally now I dabble with game development, (used to be my passion).